wprender/cloudbreak-docs/docs/azure.md

 ### Deploying a DASH service with Cloudbreak Deployer

-We have automated the deployment of a DASH service in cloudbreak-deployer.
+We automated the deployment of DASH service in Cloudbreak Deployer.
 After `cbd` is installed, simply run the following command to deploy a DASH cloud service with 5 scale out storage accounts:
 ```
 cbd azure deploy-dash --accounts 5 --prefix dash --location "West Europe" --instances 3
 ```

+The command applies the following steps:

-The command first creates the namespace account and the scaleout storage accounts, builds the *.cscfg* configuration file based on the created storage account names and keys, generates an Account Name and an Account Key for the DASH service and finally deploys the cloud service package file to a new cloud service.
+1. It creates the namespace account and the scale out storage accounts
+2. It builds the *.cscfg* configuration file based on the created storage account names and keys
+3. It generates an Account Name and an Account Key for the DASH service
+4. Finally it deploys the cloud service package file to a new cloud service

 The WASB filesystem configured with DASH can be used as a data lake - when multiple clusters are deployed with the same DASH filesystem configuration the same data can be accessed from all the clusters, but every cluster can have a different service configured as well.
 In that case deploy as many DASH services with `cbd` as clusters with Cloudbreak and configure them accordingly.

 ### Containers within the storage account

-Cloudbreak creates a new container in the configured storage account for each cluster with the following name pattern: cloudbreak-UNIQUE_ID.
+Cloudbreak creates a new container in the configured storage account for each cluster with the following name pattern `cloudbreak-UNIQUE_ID`.
 Re-using existing containers in the same account is not supported as dirty data can lead to failing cluster installations.
 In order to take advantage of the WASB filesystem your data does not have to be in the same storage account nor in the same container.
 You can add as many accounts as you wish through Ambari, by setting the properties described [here](https://hadoop.apache.org/docs/stable/hadoop-azure/index.html).
 Once you added the appropriate properties you can use those storage accounts with the pre-existing data, like:
 ```
 hadoop fs -ls wasb://data@youraccount.blob.core.windows.net/terasort-input/
 ```

-> **IMPORTANT:** Make sure that your cloud account can launch instances using the new Azure ARM *(a.k.a.
+> **IMPORTANT** Make sure that your cloud account can launch instances using the new Azure ARM (a.k.a.
 V2) API and you have sufficient qouta (CPU, network, etc) for the requested cluster size.

 #Provisioning via Browser

-You can log into the Cloudbreak application at http://PUBLIC_IP:3000.
+You can log into the Cloudbreak application at `http://<Public_IP>:3000/`.

 The main goal of the Cloudbreak UI is to easily create clusters on your own cloud provider account.
 This description details the AZURE setup - if you'd like to use a different cloud provider check out its manual.